-- You own the state - Full control over message state, thread management, and persistence logic
+- You want full control over message state, persistence, and synchronization.

 import { useState, ReactNode } from "react";